75 Easy Science Experiments Using Materials You Already Have On Hand

 43. “Flip” a drawing with water

 Light refraction causes some really cool effects, and there are multiple easy science experiments you can do with it.
-This one uses refraction to “flip” a drawing; you can also try the famous “disappearing penny” trick.
+This video uses refraction to “flip” the direction of the arrows.

 Easy Biology and Environmental Science Experiments